rikosintie/Ubuntu4NetworkEngineers/docs/SSH.md

 - SSH Keys use Public Key Infrastructure (PKI) instead of usernames/passwords.
 Keys are more challenging to brute force than passwords.
 - Linux servers are very easy to configure to use ssh keys on.
 The `ssh-copy-id -i ~/.ssh/id_rsa.pub <Server_IP>` command copies the public key to the server in one step.
 - Hardware Security devices such as Yubico [Yubikey](https://www.yubico.com/products/security-key/) and the Google [Titan Security Key](https://store.google.com/product/titan_security_key?hl=en-US&pli=1) allow you to store your keys securely and login from any laptop or desktop.
-- Many Network Devices (Cisco, Aruba, Juniper, Arista, Ubiquiti) support ssh key authentication.
+- Many Network Devices (Cisco, Aruba, Juniper, Arista, Ubiquiti, etc.) support ssh key authentication.

 ----------------------------------------------------------------

 Once you have keys created what do you do with them?
 If you support Linux servers it's very easy to copy the public key to the server.
 Using a Public/Private key pair instead of a password to authenticate an SSH session is popular on Linux/Unix boxes.
+If you spin up a Virtual Private server on Digital Ocean or Linode you will want to use keys instead of a username and password.

 Digital Ocean, a Virtual Private Server (VPS) provider, has this advice on how you should log into their Droplets:  "you should use public key authentication instead of passwords, if at all possible.
 This is because SSH keys provide a more secure way of logging in compared to using a password alone.
 While a password can eventually be cracked with a brute-force attack, SSH keys are nearly impossible to decipher by brute force alone."
 Plus, it means you never have to type C!$c0 again!

+See [Brute Forcing SSH](#brute-forcing-ssh) below for an example of brute forcing ssh with nmap.

 ----------------------------------------------------------------